CHEF SHARON’S WAY TO WEIGHT LOSS

 - BUMPER STICKER = LONG TERM WEIGHT LOSS WORKS FOR LONG TIME

 I’ve done most everybody else’s way for years as new diets popped up.
 Although I wasn’t a fanatic nor even desperate, since I knew I could lose weight if I wanted to, the weight loss always ended up being temporary.
-As a result I became a little disheartened by it and rather than plow through the present with a plan for the future, I got complacent.
+As a result I became disheartened, and rather than plow through the present with a plan for the future, I got complacent.
 Maybe this is the size I’m supposed to be.

 What if the added weight is giving my back support that appears to be inoperable, since nobody will touch it?
 Maybe the fat is protecting my organs from trauma, should I fall.
-Maybe if I eat too much less, it will send exaggerated alert signals to my brain, which will result in a conservation of energy, thus lower my metabolism, like next step, comatose, and I don’t like riding the edge like that and I’ll gain even more weight.
+Maybe if I eat a lot less, it will send exaggerated alert signals to my brain, which will result in a conservation of energy, thus lower my metabolism, like next step, comatose, and I’ll gain even more weight.

 All that may be true, but I don’t like nor am I comfortable with the weight that I’m at.
 It may be acting like a support brace, but it also interferes with my freedom of movement and increases my pain level.
 Sometimes I feel like I have tendonitis of every tendon in my body.